 Akihabara (秋葉原) is an assault on the sense.
 That is the best way I could describe this mad district in central Tokyo.
 It is by many called ‘electric town’.
-A home to many electronic stores selling all the gadgets and Game Centres.
-It is also the place to be for Otaku goods, as well as cat and maid cafes.
+A home to endless electronic stores selling gadgets and enticing ‘spend all your Yen’ Game Centres.
+It is also the place to be for Otaku goods, as well as visiting the cat or famous maid cafes.

 An Akihabara Guide for beginners